Published on

 How To Make Custard Pie

-PREP: Ensure your eggs and milk are at room temperature.
+Ensure your eggs and milk are at room-temperature.
+Cold milk = sudden temp shift = grainy custard.

-What To Do If You Have Lumps in Your Custard Mixture
+What To Do If Your Custard Mixture Has Lumps

 To perform the jiggle test, open the oven door and gently shake the pie pan by lightly holding one edge.
 Be careful not to jostle it too much, as this could cause cracks in your custard.

-If the entire pie jiggles a lot, or if it sloshes around, it’s not done yet and needs more time in the oven.
-If there’s no jiggle at all, the pie may be overcooked, which can result in a texture that’s more like scrambled eggs than creamy custard.
+- If there’s no jiggle at all, it may be overbaked — which can result in a texture that’s more like scrambled eggs than creamy custard.

 Remember, it’s better to err on the side of slightly undercooking a custard pie.
 As it cools, the residual heat will continue to cook the custard to the perfect consistency.

-Add a bit of whipped cream on top of the pie and fresh berries, and a scoop of vanilla ice cream on the side.
+Add a bit of whipped cream on top of the pie and fresh berries.

 For another custard recipe, check out our cream puff dessert, which is filled with a yummy custard inside a flaky puff pastry and topped with chocolate and whipped cream.